How energy, utilities and resources supply chain leaders can take sustainability strategies further

 Three questions you should consider as supply chain ESG needs evolve

 While efforts to build capabilities are underway, more than three-fourths (78%) of those surveyed are still assessing EGS-related regulatory requirements, which continue to rapidly evolve for US companies and those with operations in Europe.
-The European Union’s Corporate Sustainability Reporting Directive (CSRD), the SEC’s proposed climate disclosures and state-level emissions requirements have made it increasingly important to develop thorough and granular reporting that satisfies new requirements around supply chain traceability and expectations around non-financial reporting.
+The European Union’s Corporate Sustainability Reporting Directive (CSRD), the SEC’s climate disclosure rules and state-level emissions requirements have made it increasingly important to develop thorough and granular reporting that satisfies new requirements around supply chain traceability and expectations around non-financial reporting.
 This necessitates both a detailed review of technologies currently in place and a detailed assessment of the data management systems and tools required to collect and measure emissions data into the future.

 With ESG needs and requirements continuing to evolve, how can you make sure your next supply chain moves are the right ones?
 Our survey results hint at three key questions that energy, utilities and resources leaders should answer to take today’s progress even further: